-As part of our DEI journey, the IB has come together to establish an International School Anti-Discrimination Task Force with the Association of International Educators and Leaders of Colour (AIELOC), International School of Geneva (ECOLINT), and The Educational Collaborative for International Schools (ECIS).
+As part of our Diversity, Equity and Inclusion journey, the IB has come together to establish an International School Anti-Discrimination Task Force with the Association of International Educators and Leaders of Colour (AIELOC), International School of Geneva (ECOLINT), and The Educational Collaborative for International Schools (ECIS).

 The inaugural event of the task force took place on 14 and 15 October 2022, at ECOLINT, Geneva where school leaders and educators with an interest in diversity, equity, inclusion, and justice began the collaborative effort of bringing systemic change.
 Nearly 100 educators from over 25 countries travelled to Geneva, representing international schools from North America, Europe, and Africa.

-The IB was represented at the event by Olli-Pekka Heinonen, Director General, Dr C. Michèle Rice, Head of DEI and Fidelis Nthenge, Head of IB World Schools.
+The IB was represented at the event by Olli-Pekka Heinonen, Director General, Dr C. Michèle Rice, Head of Diversity, Equity and Inclusion and Fidelis Nthenge, Head of IB World Schools.
 We spoke with them after the event to learn more and hear about the inspiring conversations that took place.

 At the same time, we have committed on the IB organization level, that these same principles need to be lived true.
 That starts with the personal internal growth of each one of us to become more aware of understanding the biases in how we treat each other.”
 Olli-Pekka Heinonen